Expanding the Horizon: Use Cases for ChatGPT in App Development

 Tell me more about the mobile apps features.

 That will prompt ChatGPT to simply repeat the list of features it’s already given.
-However, you cna get a better response if you ask ChatGPT to:
+However, you can get a better response if you ask ChatGPT to:

 Tell me more about the social features this strength-training app could include.